themartiancompany/evmfs/man/evmfs.1.rst

 -m call_method          Can be standalone or 'bulk'.
 -r retries_max          Maximum number of retries before
                         failing.
--T call_timeout         Maximum number of seconds before
+-T call_timeout         Maximum number of milliseconds before
                         declaring the call failed.
 -P tasks_parallel       Tasks to perform in parallel.
 -W cache_dir            Location where to temporary store